1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 How to Get Around Madrid

-You can purchase a single or 10-journey metro ticket in any metro station, or simply download the Public Transportation Card app and load money onto it.
+Either purchase a single or 10-journey metro ticket at any metro station, or simply download the Public Transportation Card app and load money onto it.

 Traditional residential buildings in Madrid on a cloudy day